ocodo/ocodo-svg-modelines/README.md

 On Linux and other *nix, Emacs 25.x is supposed to be getting a fix to allow loading external resources in SVG, which are used by these modelines.

-However, current and older versions do not support external resource loading, so you will not see the mustachioed banana and other colorful stuff.
+However, current (ie. Emacs HEAD 25.0.x) and older versions do not support external resource loading, so you will not see the mustachioed banana of the Kawaii modeline and other colorful stuff.

 To mitigate this, I will be migrating externally loaded image to internal elisp based resources in v 0.1.1 (coming soon!) to support a wider range of builds.